Arrive in Kathmandu

 It’s a good idea to consult your government’s travel-health website before departure.

 Credit cards & ATMs

-To respect the Nepalese culture, the dress code is something that the traveler should know.
+To respect the Tibetan culture, the dress code is something that the traveler should know.
+Tibetans are conservative in nature, shorts and short skirts are not appreciated.
 In religious places, people are expected to wear clothes that go beyond the knees.
-Women are expected to cover their heads in some religious sites.

-There is no reason for you not to take your electrical items due to electrical outlet; the Nepalese market most of adapter.
+There is no reason for you not to take your electrical items due to electrical outlets; Tibetan market has adapters.